xabbu42/Master/arbeit.md

 The Logic of Proofs (LP) and other justification logics can have self-referential justifications of the form
 $t{:}A(t)$.
 Self-referential justifications are necessary for the realization of S4 in LP.
-Yu discovered prehistoric cycles in a particular Gentzen system as a necessary condition for S4 theorems that can only be realized using self-referentiality.
+Junhua Yu discovered prehistoric cycles in a particular Gentzen system as a necessary condition for S4 theorems that can only be realized using self-referentiality.
 This paper reproduces that result.
 It then goes on to broaden the definition of